kvnptl/practice_git/README.md

 git checkout <branch-name>
 ```

-70. Check the readme file and you will see that the both branches have different changes
+70. Check the readme file, and you will see that both branches have different changes

 71. Checkout the main branch using the following command: